Skip to Content

 Should I remove flowers before winter storms arrive?

-You’ll want to remove faded blooms and fragile stems before winter storms hit.
+Yes, you should remove spent blooms and tender flowers before winter storms hit.

 Conclusion